 Irrevocable trust taxation

-Irrevocable trusts typically have separate tax identification numbers and report their income and deductions for federal income tax purposes on IRS Form 1041.
+Irrevocable trusts typically have separate EINs/TINs and report their income and deductions for federal income tax purposes on IRS Form 1041.

-If a trust is categorized as a grantor trust, all of its income is taxed on the grantor's income tax return.
+If a trust is categorized as a grantor trust, like all MyAdvocate revocable trusts, all of its income will be taxed on the grantor's income tax return.
 Because the grantor retains control of the trust, they are responsible for the reporting and payment of the trust's taxes.
 All revocable trusts are grantor trusts.
 Income from a grantor trust is taxed at the grantor's ordinary income tax rate.

 The grantor is not responsible for reporting and paying taxes on a non-grantor trust.
-A non-grantor trust functions as its own tax entity and pays taxes on its income.
+A non-grantor trust, like a MyAdvocate Gift Trust, functions as its own tax entity and pays taxes on its income.
 Income from a non-grantor trust is taxable to the trust at the trust tax rate, which ranges from 10% to 37%.